2012 Summer Paralympics: Broadcasting

-In the United States, NBC Sports, while not being certified as an official broadcaster, purchased and provided five-and-a-half hours of coverage in total, and no live coverage.
-Additionally, Pay TV channel NBC Sports Network aired one-hour highlight shows, and NBC broadcast a special recapping the Games on 16 September.
+In the United States, NBC Sports provided five-and-a-half hours of coverage in total, and no live coverage.
+NBCSN aired one-hour highlight shows, and NBC broadcast a special recapping the Games on 16 September.
 The United States Olympic & Paralympic Committee provided extensive coverage through its own digital outlets.
 Critics and American athletes expressed disappointment at NBC for its decision not to broadcast any live coverage of the Games.
 In Canada, rights were held by Canada's Olympic Broadcast Media Consortium; TSN (English) and RDS (French) produced daily hour-long highlight programs (some of which were aired by CTV Television), while tape-delayed airings of the opening ceremony were carried by Sportsnet One, TSN2, RDS, and RDS2.
 The coverage was simulcast with open audio descriptions by AMI-tv, a network which broadcasts programming with accommodations for those who are visually or hearing impaired.
 AMI-tv also broadcast supplemental programming, such as a daily news program from London and a documentary series focusing on Canadian athletes at the Paralympics.